Web Design Business for Beginners — UK Practical Guide

 • Low startup costs.

-• Flexibility to work from home.
+• Flexibility to work from anywhere.

-• Potential for recurring income.
+• Opportunity to earn recurring income.

 Cons: